BrunoLevy/learn-fpga/README.md

 FemtoRV: a minimalistic RISC-V CPU
 -----------------------------------
-[FemtoRV](FemtoRV/README.md) is a minimalistic RISC-V design, with easy-to-read Verilog sources (less than 1000 lines), directly written from the RISC-V specification.
-It includes a companion SoC, with drivers for an UART, a led matrix, a small OLED display, SPI RAM and SDCard.
+[FemtoRV](FemtoRV/README.md) is a minimalistic RISC-V design, with easy-to-read Verilog sources directly written from the RISC-V specification.
+The most elementary version (quark), an RV32I core, weights 400 lines of VERILOG (documented version), and 100 lines if you remove the comments.
+There are also more elaborate versions, the biggest one (petitbateau) is an RV32IMFC core.
+The repository also includes a companion SoC, with drivers for an UART, a led matrix, a small OLED display, SPI RAM and SDCard.
 Its most basic configuration fits on the Lattice IceStick (< 1280 LUTs).
 It can be used for teaching processor design and RISC-V